FRT

 Does FRT host or stream the video?

-No. You keep watching in your own browser on your streaming service.
-FRT only provides the character track file and overlays labels through the extension.
+No. You keep watching in your own browser or with a local file.
+FRT only provides the character track and overlays labels through the web player or extension.